P. J. Fleck: 2019 season

 In his third season, Fleck led the Golden Gophers to one of their best seasons in over half a century.
 They raced out to a 9–0 start, their best start since 1904.
 By beating #4-ranked Penn State, the Golden Gophers beat a top-five opponent at home for the first time since 1977.
 In November, Fleck signed a seven-year $33.25 million contract.
 Although the Golden Gophers saw setbacks with losses against the Iowa Hawkeyes and Wisconsin Badgers, Fleck won the coaches vote Big Ten Coach of the Year, sharing the award with the media voting for Ohio State's Ryan Day.
 The Gophers went on to finish the regular season 10–2, their first season with double-digit wins since 1904.
-By comparison, Minnesota's two winningest coaches, Hall of Famers Bernie Bierman and Murray Warmath, never won more than eight games in a season.
+By comparison, the two coaches who led the Gophers to national championships, Hall of Famers Bernie Bierman and Murray Warmath, never won more than eight games in a season.
 They also tied for the Big Ten West title, though behind rival Wisconsin, the first time they had won a share of a division title since the Big Ten began divisional play.
 They defeated Auburn in the 2020 Outback Bowl for their 11th win, their most since 1904.
 The Gophers ended the year ranked 10th in the nation in both the AP and Coaches College Football polls, their highest year-end ranking since 1962.